zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 we find out why Gabriel goes and donates his blood.
 It’s not because he wants to be a good person.
 It’s because there’s an attractiv e, a physically attractive, good- looking nurse in the bloodmobile.

 A “nurse” (nurse) is a professional who helps docto rs.
 Many nurses, most nurses, are female, in most countries.
-But there’re also, o f course, male nurses.
+But there’re also, of course, male nurses.
 But male nurses are the exception.
 In fact, typically, if yo u are a nurse who is male, we’ll often use the expression “male nurse” so that peopl e know that you’re not a woman.
 Of course, if they saw you, they probably kn ow you’re not a woman, but you know what I mean.

 Well, Gabriel happens to like a pretty nurse who wo rks in the “bloodmobile.”
 The “bloodmobile” (bloodmobile) – one word – is a large  van or truck that travels around from place to place and inside of it.
 It has  equipment needed so that you can donate blood.
 “Bloodmobiles” are very popular i n the United States.
 They go to buildings or to big events and allow people to d onate blood so they don’t have to go to a hospital or to a doctor’s office.
 Michel le now understands why Gabriel wants to donate blood so often.
 He wants to go and talk to the pretty nurse.
 The question is, does the pretty nurse want to talk to Gabriel?